 - any applicable limitation period under Applicable Privacy Laws (i.e., any period during which any person could bring a legal claim against us in connection with your Personal Data, or to which your Personal Data may be relevant); and

 - an additional two (2) month period following the end of such applicable limitation period (so that, if a person brings a claim at the end of the limitation period, we are still afforded a reasonable amount of time in which to identify any Personal

 Data that are relevant to that claim),

 In the event any relevant legal claims are brought, we may continue to Process your Personal Data for such additional periods as are necessary in connection with that claim.

 During the periods noted above in relation to legal claims, we will restrict our Processing of your Personal Data to storage of, and maintaining the security of, the Personal Data, except to the extent that the Personal Data needs to be reviewed in connection

 with any legal claim, or any obligation under applicable law.

 Once the periods above, each to the extent applicable, have concluded, we will either: (i) permanently delete or destroy the relevant Personal Data; or (ii) anonymize the relevant Personal Data.

 (J) Your legal rights

-Subject to applicable law, you may have a number of rights regarding the Processing of your Personal Data, including:
+Subject to Applicable Privacy Laws, you may have a number of rights regarding the Processing of your Personal Data, including: